syncfusion-content/winui-docs/winui/Chart/DataMarkers/DataMarkers.md

 ---
 layout: post
 title: Data Markers in WinUI Chart control | Syncfusion
-description: Learn about Data Markers support in Syncfusion WinUI Chart control and more details.
+description: Learn hera all about Data Markers feature of Syncfusion WinUI Chart control and more.
+It is used to display values related to a chart segment element.
 platform: WinUI
 control: Chart
 documentation: ug